Amsterdam Compiler Kit: History

 The ACK's notability stems from the fact that in the early 1980s it was one of the first portable compilation systems designed to support multiple source languages and target platforms.

 The ACK was known as MINIX's native compiler toolchain until the MINIX userland was largely replaced by that of NetBSD (MINIX 3.2.0) and Clang was adopted as the system compiler.

-It was originally closed-source software (that allowed binaries to be distributed for MINIX as a special case), but in April 2003 it was released under the BSD licenses.
+It was originally closed-source software, initially distributed by Tanenbaum himself, later through UniPress Software and Transmediair Utrecht as distributors in the Americas and Europe respectively.
+The distribution of compiler binaries for MINIX was a special case in this arrangement.
+In April 2003, it was released under the BSD licenses.

 Working principle

-Maximum portability is achieved by using an intermediate language using bytecode, called EM.
+Maximum portability is achieved by using an intermediate language using bytecode, called EM-1 or EM.
 Each language front-end produces EM object files, which are then processed through several generic optimisers before being translated by a back-end into native machine code.

 ACK comes with a generic linker and librarian capable of manipulating files in the ACK's own a.out-based format; it will work on files containing EM code as well as native machine code.
 However, EM code cannot be linked to native machine code without translating the EM binary first.